jykong/reference-jyk/python/python_basics.md

       # iterates over some_list, actually some Iterable

     for i in range(0,10):
-      # do stuff
+      # do stuff, 10 times
       # simple counter based loop

+    for i in range(10):
+      # same as above, one argument range assumes initial value of 0

+    for i in range(0, 20, 2)
+      # step size of 2

     for i in xrange(0,10):
-      # only for Python 2 !!!, Python 3 just uses range
+      # only for Python 2 !!!, Python 3 just uses range()
       # functionally same as using range, except doesn't create a list
       # more efficient